-The Ranking Point Controversy and Transition to Match Making Rating (MMR)
+The Rocket League Rank Point Controversy and Transition to Match Making Rating (MMR)

 According to Psyonix Corey, ranked play was a late addition to the game and they anticipated issues with the ranking system.
 In response to the confusion and frustration with the system, Psyonix switched to a points or MMR system similar to games like League of Legends.
 So after Season 1, players would gain and lose points scaled by your MMR.
 The visibility of your actual points was also taken away in later seasons.
 Back in Season 1, you could see your rank points or RP every game and known when you were going to rank up.
 In future seasons, only Grand Champions were privileged to see their skill points and the only way one could access their points real-time would be to use a tracker like RL Tracker Network, in-game apps like Overwolf, or mods like Alpha console.